The Deck Handbook: Part 4 Wood-Plastic Composite Decks

 It is very affected by UV radiation from sunlight, which degrades the plastic, causing cracks and crazes that become more severe as exposure continues.
 UV-absorbing additives such as carbon black must be used with polypropylene to protect the material from the effects of ultraviolet.

-The filler gives the composite decking material its bulk and contributes its rigidity but does not add much in the way of strength.
+The filler gives the composite decking material its bulk and contributes to its rigidity but does not add much in the way of strength.
 In most composite decking the filler material is a finely powdered wood cellulose called "wood flour".

 Wood flour is not just finely ground wood particles.
 It is heavily modified from natural wood.
 The lignin and other components of natural wood are almost completely removed in processing, leaving just the cellulose in a very small particle form.